MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/[new] AZ400_M05_Enable_Dynamic_Configuration_and_Feature_Flags.md

 ## Lab overview

-[Azure App Configuration](https://learn.microsoft.com/azure/azure-app-configuration/overview) provides a service to centrally manage application settings and feature flags.
-Modern programs, especially programs running in a cloud, generally have many components that are distributed in nature.
-Spreading configuration settings across these components can lead to hard-to-troubleshoot errors during an application deployment.
+[Azure App Configuration](https://learn.microsoft.com/azure/azure-app-configuration/overview) provides a service to manage application settings and feature flags centrally.
+Modern programs, especially those running in a cloud, generally have many distributed components.
+Spreading configuration settings across these components can lead to hard-to-troubleshoot errors during application deployment.
 Use App Configuration to store all the settings for your application and secure their accesses in one place.

 ## Objectives